• Skip to primary navigation

 On the surface, Adelaide comes across as a very chilled and almost sleepy State capital.
 If you dig a little you will find a city brimming with excellent food and wine, events, culture, and entertainment.

-A pretty city that Aussies has nicknamed the "City of Churches".
+A pretty city that Aussies have nicknamed the "City of Churches".
 Some of Australia's best wine country is on its doorstep making Adelaide a great base for a day trip to the Barossa or Claire Valley.

 Barossa

-The Barossa is located less than an hour's drive north east of Adelaide.
+The Barossa is located less than an hour's drive northeast of Adelaide.
 An internationally acclaimed wine region with over 80 cellar doors.

 What pairs with great wine?
 Great food of course.
 The Barossa is home to artisan cheesemakers, chocolatiers, and passionate local foodies.